Tax limits

 Here are a few simple examples:

 Diana has a total taxable income of £350,000.
 Diana’s total DC contributions in the tax year were £35,000.
 She pays no AVCs and does not contribute to any pension schemes outside of ABF.
 Therefore, Diana’s Adjusted Income is £385,000 i.e. £350,000 + £35,000.
-Diana’s tapered Annual Allowance is £10,000 i.e. £60,000 - (£385,000 - £260,000) / 2 subject to a minimum of £10,000.
+Diana’s tapered AA is £10,000 i.e. £60,000 - (£385,000 - £260,000) / 2 subject to a minimum of £10,000.

 Eileen has a total taxable income of £235,000.
 Eileen’s total DC contributions in the tax year were £27,500.
 She pays no AVCs and does not contribute to any pension schemes outside of ABF.
 Therefore, Eileen’s Adjusted Income is £262,500 i.e. £235,000 + £27,500.
 Although Eileen’s taxable income is less than £260,000, her Adjusted Income is in excess of £260,000.
-So, Eileen has a tapered Annual Allowance of £58,750 i.e. £60,000 - (£262,500 - £260,000) / 2.
+So, Eileen has a tapered AA of £58,750 i.e. £60,000 - (£262,500 - £260,000) / 2.

 As you can see, this definition of Adjusted Income means those with taxable income below £260,000 may be affected if the value of their pension savings takes the total to more than £260,000.

-Changes to the AA / Tapered AA
+Changes to the AA / tapered AA

-The table below summarises the changes to the AA and Tapered AA since the Tapered AA was introduced in 2016:
+The table below summarises the changes to the AA and tapered AA since the tapered AA was introduced in 2016:

 Tax years 2016/17 – 2019/20